 Before you can access the API and start using the API endpoints, you need to setup an API Client User in the Privilege Manager Console.
-For details on the API Client User setup refer to the Users topic in the main Privilege Managerdocumentation, specifically access How to Manually Add API Client Users and the Add Roles to a User information.
+For details on the API Client User setup refer to the Users topic in the main Privilege Managerdocumentation, specifically access How to Manually Add API Client Users and the Role Membership information.